Matthieu-Arn/Hackathon2GorMat/README.md

   1. The user can search and filter items by keyword.

-#### User Story 5:
+#### User Story: Item Match Notification (nice-to-have feature ?)

-- As a student, I want to receive a notification when an item matching my lost item description is reported as found (nice-to-have feature).
+- As a student, I want to receive a notification when an item matching my lost item description is reported as found, so I can be alerted and take action to recover it (nice-to-have feature).

 - Acceptance Criteria:

   1. The user receives an email notification or platform notification when an item with similar characteristics is reported.

-#### User Story 6:
+#### User Story: Message Finder/Loser

 - As a user, I want to message the finder of a reported item so I can coordinate returning the lost item.